Farhan899/To-do-app-Phase-2/backend/RAILWAY_DEPLOYMENT.md

 3. If your app crashes at startup:
    - Verify all required environment variables are set
    - Check that the requirements.txt file includes all dependencies

+4. If installation still fails:
+   - The runtime.txt file specifies Python 3.11 for better package compatibility
+   - We've updated package versions in requirements.txt to be compatible with this Python version